6 Building Blocks for Health Tech Startups

-Health tech startups need to demonstrate the value of their solutions, demonstrate their safety and efficacy and show a compelling ROI for the user, whether through clinical trials or real-world use,
+Health tech startups need to demonstrate the value of their solutions, demonstrate their safety and efficacy and show a compelling ROI for the user, whether through clinical trials or real-world use.

-Startups need to figure out whether they need approvals from regulatory bodies like FDA or not.
+Startups need to figure out whether they need approvals from regulatory bodies like the FDA or not.
 There are benefits to getting approval for health tech products, like credibility and market access.
 But approval is not an easy road, either during both development and commercialization.

 For example, Pear Therapeutics wanted their reSET and reSET-O products prescribed for digital therapeutics.
 They conducted clinical trials and included randomized clinical data to satisfy FDA Special Controls.

 As innovations in health tech proliferate so does competition.
 Startups need to define a core asset and develop proprietary technology that gives them a competitive advantage.
 The core asset could be a digital solution, data or hardware.

 Along with that, health tech innovators need a viable and aligned business model, to create value through their solution, have a go-to-market strategy and capture users.

 Sign up for the MIT SAP Leading Health Tech Innovation course to learn how to bring your health tech idea to life from the founding faculty chair of MIT's Mind+Hand+Heart Initiative, Prof. Rosalind Picard, who co-founded AI health techs Affectiva and Empatica.

 © 2021 Esme Learning Solutions.
 All Right Reserved.